IBM/aspera-cli/windows/README.md

 ## Overview

-It will install all the necessary components:
+Install all the necessary components for `ascli`:

 - Ruby
 - Gems